theupdateframework/taps/tap13.md

 If a client is using TAP 4 to provide mapping metadata to multiple repositories, they MAY provide a TAP 13 targets mapping for each repository or group of repositories.
-An optional `targets_mappings` field will be added to TAP 4 to provide this mapping when TAP 13 is used. the mappings will be in resolved in order, so the first mapping will have higher priority than the second, and so on.
+An optional `targets_mappings` field will be added to TAP 4 to provide this mapping when TAP 13 is used.
+The mappings will be resolved in order, so the first mapping will have higher priority than the second, and so on.
 This field will be resolved after the TAP 4 `mapping` field and will contain: